-1. For new CIFP issues, PJM will create PS & IC as informational to stakeholders and to set scope and deliverables.
-No MC approval vote is required.
-2. Initial CIFP meeting - Presentation of an Option Matrix, "pre-loaded" with PJM package including all issue (row) alternatives considered by PJM, noting the preferred option choices and the reasons therefor.
-3. PJM presents simulation results, review studies performed, and reviews forecasted market impacts as appropriate.
-4. Stakeholders will have an opportunity to offer feedback, alternative ideas, and request additional studies to be completed as time and manpower permit.
-5. PJM will facilitate the CIFP process using the CBIR option/solution matrix.
-In addition, PJM may provide a whitepaper or briefing paper as needed.
-6. Stakeholders do not have any requirement for developing a whitepaper.
+- 1. For new CIFP issues, PJM will create PS & IC as informational to stakeholders and to set scope and deliverables.
+No MC approval vote is required. - 2.
+Initial CIFP meeting Presentation of an Option Matrix, "pre-loaded" with PJM package including all issue (row) alternatives considered by PJM, noting the preferred option choices and the reasons therefor. - 3.
+PJM presents simulation results, review studies performed, and reviews forecasted market impacts as appropriate. - 4.
+Stakeholders will have an opportunity to offer feedback, alternative ideas, and request additional information or studies that will be prioritized by PJM and completed on an expedited schedule, as time and resources permit. - 5.
+As outlined in Manual 34, PJM will facilitate the CIFP process using the CBIR option/solution matrix unless stakeholders follow the procedures for an alternate facilitator.
+In addition, PJM may provide a whitepaper or briefing paper as needed. - 6.
+Stakeholders do not have any requirement for developing a whitepaper.
 Stakeholders always have the normal communication protocols with the Board of Managers available.
 During stages one through three of the CFIP process, stakeholders may add alternate options to the PJM's initial matrix that could lead to alternative solution packages.
-In addition to the normal
+In addition to the normal value resulting from creating and utilizing a CBIR solution matrix to facilitate consensus building, the CIFP matrix has the additional purpose to enhance the Board's decision making regarding its solution package if stakeholder consensus is not achieved in an MC vote.